Car Collector International

 Suspension, brakes and tyres

 The 540C uses conventional coil-spring, adaptive-damper suspension — softer than the 570S GT4-tune and materially softer than the 600LT / 620R race-derived setup.
-Standard brakes are steel discs with cast-iron rotors; carbon-ceramic brakes were a factory option (VERIFY on the specific car's build sheet).
+Standard brakes are steel discs with cast-iron rotors; carbon-ceramic brakes were a factory option (verify on the specific car's build sheet).
 Inspect discs for lipping and pad wear, and check that any option-fit carbon-ceramic hardware is factory-supplied and MSO-invoiced.
-Tyres are P Zero / P Zero Corsa depending on option, size 225/35 R19 front and 285/35 R20 rear on the standard Sports Series wheel spec (VERIFY on the specific car's build sheet).
+Tyres are P Zero / P Zero Corsa depending on option, size 225/35 R19 front and 285/35 R20 rear on the standard Sports Series wheel spec (verify on the specific car's build sheet).

 Electrics, infotainment and IRIS system